Pistos/Ruby-DB-Benchmark/README.md

     The difference (-17.6%) IS NOT statistically significant.

-This means that the results do not permit us to conclude anything; neither that the first DB library performs better than the second, nor that the second performs better than the first, nor even that they perform equivalently.
+This means that the results do not permit us to conclude anything; neither that the first DB library performs faster than the second, nor that the second performs faster than the first, nor even that they perform equivalently.